IBM-Cloud/todo-apps/node/README.md

   ### To use Compose for MongoDB as database

-  1. Create an instance of Cloudant to store the todos
+  1. Create an instance of MongoDB to store the todos

     ```
     cf create-service compose-for-mongodb Standard todo-db